 We may share your personal information with third parties if we are under a duty to disclose or share your personal information in order to comply with any legal obligation, or in order to enforce or apply our agreements with you, or to protect the rights, property, or safety of us, our customers, or others or where we have another legitimate interest in doing so.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.

 5.2.
 Which third-party service providers process your personal information?.

-“Third parties” includes third-party service providers (including contractors and designated agents) and other organisations within our group.
+“Third parties” includes third-party providers of goods, services or digital content (including contractors and designated agents) and other organisations within our group.
 The following activities are carried out by third-party service providers: administration and IT services using AWS.amazon.com and Twilio.

 5.3.
 How secure is your information with third-party service providers and other entities in your group?.

 All our third-party service providers and other entities in the Electroneum Group are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal information for their own purposes.
 We only permit them to process your personal information for specified purposes and in accordance with our instructions.

 |AWS.amazon.com||Administration and IT|